PeterShinners/comp/design/function.md

 * **Name** Must be prefixed with `|` pipe, which matches how this function is referenced later.
 This immediately follows the `!func` operator.
 * **Body** The final part of the function definition is a regular structure definition.
-It's contents are not executed immediately but will be performed when the function is invoked to create a new structure value.
+Its contents are not executed immediately but will be performed when the function is invoked to create a new structure value.
 * **Documentation** The `!doc` operator is used before the function definition to attach an optional description.
 This is intended for a shorter summary